 When is the last time you spoke to an old coworker or friend from college?
 Talking on the phone is a lost art, but one that would take your mind off of your own boredom and money woes.
 So give a friend or loved one a quick ring and strike up a conversation to see how they are doing.

 22. Get a New Insurance Quote

 Car insurance rates are always changing.
-Maybe you could save more money by switching providers.
-You could then take your savings and use it to pay down your debt or start investing.
+It’s possible to save more money by switching providers.
+The ensuing savings could then be used toward paying down debts or even investing.

 23. Disinfect All Household Surfaces

-If it’s been a while since you last cleaned, take this opportunity to spray down all the countertops, tables, and other surfaces in your house.
+Take this opportunity to spray down the countertops, tables, and other surfaces in the house.
 At the very least, you’ll be warding off germs and keeping the family healthy.

-If you are an avid outdoorsman then this quick list of free things to do is for you.
-These are perfect ways for individuals, couples, and families to enjoy nature without spending an extra dime.
+This quick list of free things to do is perfect for nature-lovers and avid outdoorsmen.
+Many are great ways for individuals, couples, and families to enjoy nature without spending an extra dime.